ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ![](./16.png)

-## 18. Ethereum Classic Multisig Processed, Check on the Home
+## 18. Multisig Wallet Processed, Check on the Home

-After a few minutes, our Ethereum Classic multisig application will tell you that you may start using your new multisig wallet, but it will take a bit longer to be completely functional.
+After a few minutes, our Catacomb ETC Wallet application will tell you that you may start using your new multisig wallet, but it will take a bit longer to be completely functional.

 In the meantime we went to the home to see if our wallet is there.

 ![](./17.png)

-## 19. Ethereum Classic Multisig Wallet Created!
+## 19. Multisig Wallet Created!

-Now, on the home of the Ethereum Classic multisig application, we may see that our wallet was created.
+Now, on the home of the Catacomb ETC Wallet application, we may see that our wallet was created.

 ![](./18.png)

-In our next post we will explain how to use the Ethereum Classic multisig wallet we created!
+In our next post we will explain how to use the Catacomb ETC Wallet we created!

 ---